BlogH-01

 In General

-It truly depends as flu strains vary each year.
-Because the flu shots are prepared about a year in advance, it makes it tough to predict what flu strains will be active in flu season.
+It truly depends, as flu strains vary each year.
+Because flu shots are prepared about a year in advance, it is tough to predict what strains will be active during flu season.
 The flu shot works best when the active strains match the vaccine.

-CDC studies show that during years the strains are well matched, the flu vaccine can reduce the risk of the flu from 40-60% or prevent millions of illnesses.
+CDC studies show that the strains have been well-matched over the years.
+The flu vaccine can reduce the risk of the flu from 40% to 60% or prevent millions of illnesses.
 When someone contracts the flu after being vaccinated, their symptoms are typically milder and less dangerous.

 For High-Risk Populations

 High-risk populations include the elderly and those with compromised immune systems.
-A flu can quickly weaken immunity and cause additional health issues.
+The flu can quickly weaken immunity and cause additional health issues.

 Some examples: